jejacks0n/resourcy/README.md

     $.resources('my_blog/admin/posts')

+#### Default options

+You can add default options for a given resource.
+For example you may want to tell the resource to always request using the html format, or setting a header.

+    $.resources('posts', dataType: 'html', headers: {X_PJAX: true})
+    # or $.resources('posts').options(dataType: 'html', headers: {X_PJAX: true})

 ### Singular resources

 Singular resources work the same way, but are added using the `resource` (singular) method.
 The only real difference